natecraddock/ziglua/readme.md

 * Compiler-enforced checking of optional pointers
 * Functions return `bool` rather than `int` to indicate success

-While there are a few helper functions added to complement the C API, ziglua aims to remain low-level.
+While there are some helper functions added to complement the C API, ziglua aims to remain low-level.
 If you want something higher-level, perhaps try [zoltan](https://github.com/ranciere/zoltan).

 ## Getting Started